alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-12-01-decision-trees.markdown

 Nodes are split based on their “impurity”.
 Impurity is a measure of how badly the observations at a given node fit the model.

-In a regression tree, for example, the impurity may be measured by the residual sum of squares within that node - as we've seen in the example above.

-In a classification tree, there are various ways of measuring the impurity, such as the misclassification error, the Gini index, and the entropy.
+For a regression tree the impurity is be measured by the residual sum of squares within that node - as we've seen in the example above.
+For a classification tree, there are various ways of measuring the impurity, such as the misclassification error, the Gini Impurity, and the Entropy.

 For building the tree there are 3 general cases, each building on each other: